 Our client, age 24, was driving his black Dodge Charger eastbound on Florence Avenue in the City of Bell Gardens.
 It was about 10:35 p.m. and a Saturday night, so law enforcement were suspicious of anyone driving in an unusual manner to be possibly driving while intoxicated (DUI).

-A Bell Gardens police department officer observed our client as he ran through a red light right in front of and perpendicular to the officer.
+A Bell Gardens police officer allegedly observed our client driving at 60 to 65 miles per hour in a 40 mile per hour zone.
+The same officer then observed our client run through a red light right in front of and perpendicular to the officer.
 The officer then turned right to follow our client.
 Our client then allegedly made several lane changes without using a turn signal, causing other cars to brake in response to avoid a collision.

 The police officer then turned on his overhead blue and red flashing lights to pull over our client.

 When the officer came face to face with our client, he noticed the odor of alcohol, so he asked our client if he had been drinking.
 The client replied that he had consumed two beers earlier in the evening.
 The officer then asked our client to exit the car and had him perform certain field sobriety tests.
 Our client allegedly failed them all, including the ones that to fail, one must have a blood alcohol content (BAC) of 0.10% or higher.